tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/快速入门/负载均衡快速入门_intl_en.md

 ![](https://main.qcloudimg.com/raw/8ef5732d0748b73dd1d71b3ab0aed1d4.png)
 >!One forwarding rule (listening protocol, port, domain name, and URL) can be bound with multiple ports of the same CVM instance.
 If a user deploys the same service on the port `80` and `81` of `rs-1`, both ports can be bound with the sample forwarding rule and both will receive requests forwarded by the CLB instance.

-## Step 3.
-Configuring a Security Group
+## Step 3: Configuring a Security Group
 After creating a CLB instance, you can configure a CLB security group to isolate public network traffic.
-For more information, please see [Configuring CLB Security Group](https://intl.cloud.tencent.com/document/product/214/14733).
+For more information, please see [CLB Security Group Configuration](https://intl.cloud.tencent.com/document/product/214/14733).

 After configuring a security group, you can enable or disable the **Allow Traffic by Default** feature:
 ### Method 1: Enable the Allow Traffic by Default feature
->?This feature is currently in beta, if you want to try it out, please submit an application.

-For more information, please see [Configuring CLB Security Group](https://intl.cloud.tencent.com/document/product/214/14733).
+For more information, please see [CLB Security Group Configuration](https://intl.cloud.tencent.com/document/product/214/14733).

 ### Method 2: Allow specific client IPs on the CVM security group
-For more information, please see [Configuring CLB Security Group](https://intl.cloud.tencent.com/document/product/214/14733).
+For more information, please see [CLB Security Group Configuration](https://intl.cloud.tencent.com/document/product/214/14733).

 ## Step 4: Verifying the CLB Service
 After configuring a CLB instance, you can verify whether it is effective by accessing different real servers via different **domain names and URLs** under the same CLB instance, or verifying the **Content-based Routing** feature.
-### Method 1: Configure `hosts` and map domain name to the CLB instance
+### Method 1: Configure `hosts` and map the domain name to the CLB instance
-1. In a Windows device, modify the `hosts` file at the directory `C:\Windows\System32\drivers\etc`, and map the domain name to the CLB instance’s VIP.
+1. In a Windows device, modify the `hosts` file at the directory `C:\Windows\System32\drivers\etc`, and map the domain name to the CLB instance's VIP.
 ![](https://main.qcloudimg.com/raw/b12ee22250cb7c24d5e12ecb803e6355.png)
 2. To verify whether the `hosts` is successfully configured, you can run a `ping` command in the `cmd.exe` to test whether the domain name is successfully bound with the VIP.
 If there are data packs, they are successfully bound.
 ![](https://main.qcloudimg.com/raw/b11b20840cba86bedbaffaa424b4e021.png)